aosabook/500lines/ocr/ocr.markdown

 read with fewer nested loops.
 As we can see, the entire training process is written in under 25 lines of code using matrix algebra.

-As mentioned in the introduction of section 4 FIXME, persisting the weights of the ANN means we do not lose the progress made in training it when the server is shut down or abruptly goes down for any reason.
+As mentioned in the introduction of \aosasecref{sec.ocr.decisions}, persisting the weights of the ANN means we do not lose the progress made in training it when the server is shut down or abruptly goes down for any reason.
 We persist the weights by writing them as JSON to a file.
 On startup, the OCR loads the ANN’s saved weights to memory.
 The save function is not called internally by the OCR but is up to the server to decide when to perform a save.
 In our case, the server saves the weights after each update.
 This is a quick and simple solution but it is not optimal since writing to disk is time consuming.
 This also prevents us from handling multiple concurrent requests since there is no mechanism to prevent simultaneous writes to the same file.
 In a more sophisticated server, saves could perhaps be done on shutdown or once every few minutes with some form of locking or a timestamp protocol to ensure no data loss.

 ```python
     def save(self):